skybluehue/Delta-Executor/README.md

-# honista-apk
+# Delta Executor
-Honista APK landing page with detailed guide on downloading Instagram stories, videos, and reels.
-Includes HTML, CSS, and ready-to-deploy setup for GitHub Pages and Vercel.
+Delta Executor landing page with a clean, modern UI and step-by-step guide on downloading, installing, and using the executor for Roblox script execution.
+Includes key system walkthrough, setup instructions, safety notes, and a ready-to-deploy HTML + CSS template for GitHub Pages and Vercel.